jkcoxson/idevice/README.md

 As Apple prohibits downgrading to older versions, this library will not keep compatibility for older versions than the current stable release.

+## Developer Disk Images

+doronz88 is kind enough to maintain a [repo](https://github.com/doronz88/DeveloperDiskImage) for disk images and personalized images.
+On MacOS, you can find them at ``~/Library/Developer/DeveloperDiskImages`` on a Mac.

 ## License

 MIT